-1.271.41 The Marine Plan's jurisdiction will overlaps with the Local Planning Authority's responsibilities (which extend to mean low water) and due regard must be paid to the Marine Plan.
+1.40 The Marine Plan's jurisdiction overlaps with the Local Planning Authority's responsibilities (which extend to mean low water) and due regard must be paid to the Marine Plan.
 The Marine Plan will at a local level be implemented in accordance with the national Marine Policy Statements.
-Once adopted, t he South East (Inshore) Marine Plan, will be considered alongside the Local Plan, to provide a consistent approach for planning on land, and within the inter-tidal and marine environment.
+The South East (Inshore) Marine Plan, will be considered alongside the Local Plan, to provide a consistent approach for planning on land, and within the inter-tidal and marine environment.